kjcgo/LDproxy-batch-query/README.md

 # Description

-  This project aims to conduct a batch query to retrieve associated variants with $R^2 ≥ .01$ by using an R to access the LDLink API, then parsing the resulting data to remove variants that do not meet the threshold.
+  This project aims to conduct a batch query to retrieve associated variants with $R^2 ≥ .01$ through the LDLink API, then parsing the resulting data to remove variants that do not meet the threshold.

 LDLink API Documentation: https://cran.r-project.org/web/packages/LDlinkR/LDlinkR.pdf